The NETWORK for The Core DJ Syndicated Radio Show

 travel and left the band to work at the Society"">Café Society in New York.
 She replaced Dinah

-as the featured vocalist on NBC's popular jazz series The Chamber
+Shore as the featured vocalist on NBC's popular jazz series The Chamber

-Music Society of Lower Basin Street
+Music Society of Lower Basin Street.
+The show's resident

 maestros, Henry Levine and Paul Laval, recorded with Horne in June 1941